Fellow-Consulting-AG/ephesoft-automation/docs/source/run.rst

  code . . .

 - with **docker run** you can run your image as a container
-- **-v** we are mounting our local directory to docker container, so it can use files from this directory.
+- **-v** we are mounting our local directory to docker container, so it can use files from this directory
 - with **compare** we are adding the configuration files that are missing inside the Docker ecosystem